+$\bullet$ {\it Intuitions and goals on linearized capillary gravity waves.} The goal of this paper is to study thoroughly the capillary gravity water waves linearized at a shear flow $U(x_2)$ under the above monotonicity assumption ({\bf H}), focusing on the spectral distribution, stability/instability, and, if the eigenvalues are properly separated from the continuous spectra, the spectral projections and the linear inviscid damping.

-For an illustration, some explicit computations of the linearized capillary gravity wave \eqref{E:LEuler} at the Couette flow $U(x_2)=x_2$ are given in Subsection \ref{SS:Couette}.
+For an illustration, some explicit computations of the linearized capillary gravity wave system \eqref{E:LEuler} at the Couette flow $U(x_2)=x_2$ are given in Subsection \ref{SS:Couette}.
 There it is easy to see that, on the one hand, the linear inviscid damping \eqref{E:decay-0} holds for the rotational part of the solutions.
-On the other hand, there exist two branches of neutral modes $c^\pm (k)$ (see \eqref{E:dispersion-Q}) approaching infinity at the same rate as \eqref{E:dispersion-F} of the linear irrotational capillary gravity wave.
-They form two branches of the dispersion relations of irrotational waves contained in the linearized water wave system at the Couette flow, which is linearly stable.
+On the other hand, there exist two branches of neutral modes $c^\pm (k)$ (see \eqref{E:dispersion-Q}) approaching infinity at the same rate as \eqref{E:dispersion-F} of the irrotational capillary gravity waves linearized at zero.
+They form the two branches of the dispersion relation of the irrotational components in the linearized water wave system at the Couette flow, which is linearly stable.